 A Restored Voice – Luke 1

-God’s angel Gabriel appeared to Zacharias while performing his priestly duties in the Holy of Holies in the temple to inform him that, after a long childless life, he and his wife Elizabeth would soon have a baby boy.
-Having prayed so long without result for this very thing, Zacharias could scarcely believe it.
+God’s key messenger angel, Gabriel, appeared to Zechariah while he was performing his priestly duties in the temple in Jerusalem.
+Gabriel informed Zechariah that, after a long, childless life, he and his wife Elizabeth’s prayers were finally being answered – they would now be having a baby.
+Having prayed for so long without result for this very thing, Zechariah could scarcely believe it.
 In fact, he didn’t believe it.
-Especially after being told that their child would fulfill Malachi’s final prophecy and come in the spirit of Elijah to prepare the nation for Israel’s long-awaited Messiah.
-The old priest knew well of the angel Gabriel from the book of Daniel, and all of the Old Testament prophecies pertaining to this important herald of the coming Messiah.
-But here was Gabriel in person, and it all sounded just too good to be true.
-At this point, this righteous and faithful old priest, chosen to become the father of John the Baptist, became filled with spiritual doubt.
+Especially after being told that their child would be THE one to fulfill Malachi’s final prophecy.
+He would be the one to come in the spirit of Elijah to prepare the nation for Israel’s long-awaited Messiah, Jesus Christ.
+The old priest probably knew about the angel Gabriel from the book of Daniel, and also knew the many Old Testament prophecies pertaining to the coming Messiah.
+But here was Gabriel, in person, making this amazing promise to him, and it all sounded just too good to be true.
+At this point, this righteous and faithful old priest, chosen from among all others to become the father of John the Baptist, the herald of the Messiah, suddenly became filled with spiritual doubt.
+He responded to Gabriel:

-When the child was born, Elizabeth informed their relatives that they were planning to name the boy John, per Gabriel’s specific instructions.
+When the child was born, Elizabeth informed all their relatives that they were planning to name the boy John, per the angel Gabriel’s specific instructions.
 The relatives questioned this decision.

 61 Then they said to her, “None of your relatives has that name.”
 62 So they motioned to his father to find out what he wanted him to be called.
 63 He asked for a writing tablet and wrote: